getludic/ludic/docs/styles.md

 # CSS Styling Options

-There are two primary ways to apply CSS properties to components within your application:
+There are three primary ways to apply CSS properties to components within your application:

 1. The `style` HTML Attribute
-3. The `styles` Class Property
+2. The `styles` Class Property
+3. The `style` HTML Element

 ## The `style` HTML Attribute